SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/best_practices.md

 the `:latest` image cached on the node, and therefore doesn’t need to check the registry.

-Note that if you update an image, and re-use a version tag, Docker will also use the cached image on the node.
+Note that if you update an image, and re-use a version tag, Docker will still use the cached image on the node.

-Furthermore, rememeber that `:latest` changes over time.
+Furthermore, remember that `:latest` changes over time.
 If your service has replicas on multiple Docker hosts, one replica may be running `:latest` from September, while a second node may be running `:latest` from July.